COFFASoft/Coffa-Viewer/README.md

 ### CAD Exchange
 Read and Write CAD files.
 The supported standard formats are STEP, STL, OBJ and BREP.
 ### Rotate & Move
 In CoffaViewer Geometries can be transformed (i.e. rotation & translation) by using interactive tools.
 The transformed shape can be exported into the same or a different format.
+### 3D Printing Tools